dell/terraform-provider-ome/docs/resources/device_action.md

 page_title: "ome_device_action Resource - terraform-provider-ome"
 subcategory: ""
 description: |-
-  Resource for running actions on devices managed by OpenManage Enterprise.
+  This terraform resource is used to run actions on devices managed by OME.
 The only supported action, for now, is refreshing inventory.
 This resource creates a job in OME to run the actions and does not support updating in-place.
 The resource generates a recreation plan instead for any necessary update action.
 ---

 # ome_device_action (Resource)

-Resource for running actions on devices managed by OpenManage Enterprise.
+This terraform resource is used to run actions on devices managed by OME.
 The only supported action, for now, is refreshing inventory.
 This resource creates a job in OME to run the actions and does not support updating in-place.
 The resource generates a recreation plan instead for any necessary update action.

 ## Example Usage